Thou shalt not covet; but tradition

 Just as our ancestors were forced by the dominant model of war to participate in its bloody excesses even when they didn’t want to, such as by becoming its innocent victims, we live today in a global society where many people are forced to participate in the rigidity and excesses of free-market capitalism, even when they don’t want to.
 As with all ideologies that become dominant, those who advocate free-market principles like free trade, privatization, and the elimination of government programs, regulations, and subsidies fail to realize that they are imposing their dogmatic beliefs and practices on all people, including those who don’t agree with them, in the mistaken conviction that they know better than everyone else how societies should be ordered, how things should be produced, and the way that all human beings should behave.

 It is truly ironic that, after making numerous efforts to eradicate the evils of war, many people have unquestioningly accepted an economic system that has much in common with war.
-That this less bloody form of competition can produce harmful and deadly effects is evident wherever free-market principles are applied without regard to their harmful effects, in the conviction that they will produce a better standard of living for all, or most, people in the long run.
+That this less bloody form of competition can produce harmful and deadly effects is evident wherever free-market principles are applied without regard to their harmful effects, in the conviction that they will produce a better standard of living for all, or at least most, people in the long run.

 In spite of the material prosperity that presently exists in many countries, many people still have a fear of scarcity, hunger, and famine.
 The memory of starvation, want, and penury is too recent in our species’ collective memory for us to be sure of our present material overabundance.
 Moreover, we are reminded of the spectre of scarcity whenever we see images of people in other parts of the world who are poor, dirty, ill-clothed, and insufficiently nourished.
 Hence, many people unreservedly support an economic system that allows them to buy the things they need and want at the lowest possible prices.